Getting into medical school is seriously competitive.

-Interviewers may explicitly ask you about your work experience or they may ask you about a time where you demonstrated a certain skill, thus giving you an opportunity to talk about your work experience.
+Interviewers may explicitly ask you about your work experience, or they may ask you about a time where you demonstrated a certain skill, thus giving you an opportunity to talk about your work experience.

-A lot of universities recommend the STARR approach when describing what happened.
+For dental and medical school interviews, a lot of universities recommend the STARR approach when describing what happened.
 This will help you explain everything that's relevant in a concise manner:

-Example - “tell me about a time you communicated well”
+Example: “Tell me about a time you communicated well”

 Situation: Briefly explain the scenario